-Even if I still cannot do much with nix, it still provide more advantages over other package managers:
+Even if I still cannot do much with nix, it still provides more advantages over other package managers:

 - Multi-platform (mac, linux, etc.)

 - Supports side-by-side installation of multiple versions of a package